 Traditionally, Roland Emmerich's regular film crew gives the crew or cast member the nickname "Evil" if their name appears in the credits at the same time the music turns ominous.
 With this film, Julie Moran (who appears as herself) received the honors.

 Holds the record for most miniature modelwork to appear in one film.
 It is said more minatures were used for this film than in any other two films combined.
 Due to the advances in digital technology since this film's release, most experts believe this record may stand forever.

-The White House which exploded was built at 1/12 scale, just to be blown up.
-Nine cameras filmed the explosion at various speeds, one of which was 12 times faster than normal, then played back at normal speed to make the explosion seem larger on film.
+The White House which exploded was built at 1/12 scale, just to be blown up (although it was also used in one other shot, when David and Julius stop the car in front of the White House).
+Nine cameras filmed the explosion at various speeds, one of which was 12 times faster than normal, then played back at normal speed to make the explosion seem larger and slower on film.

 The Macintosh laptop that David uses is shown as a Powerbook XXXX, a prototype model with no designation.
 Despite this, clips from the film, showing the laptop with its prominent Apple logo, were used a series of Powerbook ads at the time.
 The ads' slogan was "What kind of laptop would *you* choose to save the world?"